openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

 ## The Parity UI application isn't working the way I want

 Please report any bug or unexpected behavior by [creating an issue in GitHub Parity UI repository](https://github.com/Parity-JS/shell/issues/new).
-If you still want to use the broswer UI (deprecated) you can launch Parity Ethereum Client with the flag `--force-ui` and visit 127.0.0.1:8180 in your favorit browser.
+If you still want to use the browser UI (deprecated) you can launch Parity Ethereum Client with the flag `--force-ui` and visit 127.0.0.1:8180 in your favorite browser.

 ## How do I configure Parity?